cyocum/irish-gen/README.md

 # Utilties

 There are several utility Perl scripts which ease the creation and curation of the database.
-Look in the <pre>utils</pre> directory for more information.
+Look in the `utils` directory for more information.